Hopp til hovedinnhold

 Postpartum Hair Loss: Why It Happens and What You Can Do

 You brush your hair and pull out a whole clump.
 The shower drain keeps clogging, and hair is everywhere.
-If this is happening to you a few months after giving birth — relax.
-It's completely normal and affects up to half of all new mothers.
+If this is happening to you a few months after giving birth, it can feel alarming.
+In most cases, though, postpartum hair loss is a common and temporary reset after pregnancy.

 Postpartum hair loss, medically called telogen effluvium, is a common and harmless condition.
 Here's why it happens, how long it lasts, and what you can do about it.